sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_creation_process.md

 Creating a new [managed instance](./index.md) involves following the steps below.
 For basic operations like accessing an instance for these steps, see [managed instances operations](../operations.md) what if there is some text here.

+> If GitHub Actions is not available, we should fallback to [manual creation](#gitHub-action-creating-managed-instance-failed).

 1. CE creates an issue with the managed instance template in the `sourcegraph/customer` repository.
 1. Cloud Team invoke GitHub Actions with following parameters: